Maia313/Maia313/README.md

 > 💼  I work at PocketLaw - <i>a legal tech company</i>.

-> 🤓   I’m also into learning Nuxt, Svelte
+> 🤓   I’m also into learning Nuxt, Svelte, Sapper

 > 📫  💬   How to reach me: 📱